waylenguo/teleport/rfd/0073-kube-secret-storage.md

 For each method defined in the backend interface, one must use the Kubernetes client in order to operate the secret.

 The storage must, for now, skip the writing requests for events of type `kind=state` and each time an identity write request is issued it must replace the content of its entry in the secret with the fresh content.
-Storage engine might use resource lock feature from Kubernetes ( `resourceVersion`) to implement optimistic locking in order to prevent different agents to race while writing into the secret.
+Storage engine might use resource lock feature from Kubernetes (`resourceVersion`) to implement optimistic locking in order to prevent different agents to race while writing into the secret.

+### CA Rotation

+CA rotation feature allows the cluster operator to force the cluster to recreate and re-issue certificates for users and agents.
+During this procedure, agents and users receive the new keys signed by the newest CA from Teleport Auth.

+While the cluster is transitioning, the keys signed by the old CA are considered valid, so the agent is able to receive its new identity certificates from Teleport Auth.
+Once this happens it will replace the identity stored in Kubernetes secret with the fresh ones and will immediately start using the new credentials to re-register in the cluster.

 ### Helm Chart Differences